What does Darius mean?

 (male) Daius, Daxius, ..

 (female) Dariusca, Darque, ..

 Darius is a somewhat prominent first name for males (#606 out of 1220, Top 50%) and an even more prominent surname for all people (#36917 out of 150436, Top 25%).
 (2000 U.S. Census)

-Darian (#793 the previous year), Dario (#971), Darion and Darrius are the prominent related forms of Darius (#473 the previous year).
-Usage of these relations of Darius was more pronounced among parents in the year 1994 (adoption of 0.516%) and is somewhat less today (adoption 0.153%, 70% less).
-Darius is a constant favorite, while forms such as Darian are now less popular.
+Darian (#793 the previous year), Dario (#971), Darion (#1915), Darious, Darrius (#1835), Derrius, Derry and Jarius are the prominent related forms of Darius (#473 the previous year).
+Adoption of these relations of Darius was more pronounced among parents in the year 1994 (adoption of 0.2%) and has become much reduced since (adoption 0.07%, 66% less).
+Darius is a constant favorite, though Dario has become trendy as well, while forms such as Darion are now less popular.

-Recommended similar baby names are Arius, Baris, Caius, Dacius, Damarius, Darach, Darcey, Darcio, Darcy, Darek, Daric, Darick, Dariel, Darien▼, Darin▼, Darko, Darrick▼, Darriq, Darsey, Darsy, Davies, Davis▲, Daviss, Delius, Deric, Derick▼, Derik▼, Deriq, Fabius, Faris, Gaius, Jaris, Marcus▲, Marinus, Marius, Markus▲, Paris▼ and Sirius.
+Recommended names are Arius, Baris, Caius, Dacius, Damarius, Darach, Darcey, Darcio, Darcy, Darek, Daric, Darick, Dariel▲, Darien, Darin▼, Darko, Darrick▼, Darriq, Darsey, Darsy, Davies, Davis▲, Daviss, Delius, Deric, Derick, Derik, Deriq, Fabius, Faris, Gaius, Jaris, Marcus, Marinus, Marius, Markus▲, Paris and Sirius.
 These names tend to be less commonly used than Darius.